mherrera491/ConcentrationGame/readme.md

 ## <a name="design"></a>Design
 * Design elements implemented using HTML5 and CSS3.

+## <a name="functionality"></a>Functionality
+* Creates a shuffled set of cards
+* Takes shuffled cards and creates a new game board
+* Will check for card matches as player clicks on two cards
+* Cards will remain flipped or flip back over depending on if they are matches
+* Checks for wins throughout the game; once player matches all cards they will get a "win" message
+* Player is able to reset/restart the game at any time while playing

 ## <a name="nextsteps"></a>Project Next Steps
 * Users will be able to choose different difficulties